monimoyd/EndGameAssignment/README.md

 There are two modes of evaluation:
 i.
 Eval : This is used after two training cycles to evaluate the Policy network by using only Policy learnt so far.
 Each evaluation consists of  500 timesteps and each is run 10 times ii.
-Full Evaluation: - This mode is used for demo and deployment.
+Full Evaluation (Testing): - This mode is used for demo and deployment.
 Currently when Goal is reached done variable is set to True.
 (For running full episode stop_on_hitting_goal to False.
 But ideally during testing time instead of random location it should be on the road but it is not implemented yet).
+By default Full Evaluation is in demo mode, if you do not want in demo mode, you can change the variable full_eval_demo_mode to False in map.py

 # V.  Analytics on Metrics Collected